Dart-o-s/robs_luxx/plan.md

         treat it as end of line comment, scanner just eats till there

     https://stackoverflow.com/questions/12636738/access-to-user-environment-variable
-    [ ] Put Environment Variables into a super global scope
+    [ ] OPEN Put Environment Variables into a super global scope
         - yes, the **env from C and export of BASH

 [ ] Meta programming using Kanji, or Cuneiform